Mandarin Oriental, Hong Kong Inspires Range of Hermès Chinaware

-)-- Mandarin Oriental, Hong Kong is delighted to announce that the legendary luxury hotel has provided sole inspiration for a new range of tableware by Hermès.
-Called Les Poèmes du Mandarin this 18-piece china collection will be used in the hotel’s exclusive Krug Room restaurant from 20 October 2008.
+Mandarin Oriental, Hong Kong announces that the legendary luxury hotel has been the inspiration for a new range of tableware by Hermès.
+Called Les Poèmes du Mandarin this 18-piece china collection will be used in the hotel’s exclusive Krug Room restaurant from 20 October 2008 and will be available for sale internationally in early 2009.

 “This is a historical partnership of three of the world’s most prestigious luxury names: Mandarin Oriental, Hermès and Krug,” says General Manager Peter French.
 “This is the first time Hermès has created a range of tableware so closely linked to a specific place, and we believe that The Krug Room, which is one of one of the world’s most elite private dining rooms, is the perfect setting for the new china.”